-Businesses may still find themselves in the position where there is no option but to make redundancies despite the Chancellor’s announcement on a further scheme to save jobs.
+Businesses may find themselves in the position where there is no option but to make redundancies after the Government’s furlough scheme came to an end.

 In an environment where staff shortages are endemic, it may well be businesses which have to bear the brunt of the National Insurance rise, says James Shipp of Lovewell Blake.

 Charity trustees need to be turning their minds to their organisation’s reserves policy as we emerge from the pandemic, says Mark Proctor of Lovewell Blake.

 Public trust in charities has reached its highest level since 2014, according to research published by the Charity Commission.

 HM Revenue & Customs (HMRC) have opened their online service, allowing eligible self-employed traders to apply for the fifth and final grant under the Self-Employment Income Support Scheme (SEISS).